 - (a) Generally.
 A flagpole meeting the requirements of this Section is an accessory improvement to an existing principally permitted residential dwelling unit.
-A flagpole shall not be authorized absent an existing lawful dwelling unit on any lot. - (b) Types: Flagpole types include: (1) mounted (affixed to a lawful building or structure); or freestanding (affixed only to the ground). - (c) Permitted and Prohibited Flagpoles. - (1) Mounted flagpoles are permitted. - (2) Freestanding flagpoles are prohibited. - (d) Number.
-No more than three (3) mounted flagpoles are permitted for any one lot. - (e) Location. - (1) A mounted flagpole may be affixed to any lawfully permitted building or structure. - (2) A mounted flagpole shall not be affixed to a tree.
+A flagpole shall not be authorized absent an existing lawful dwelling unit on any lot. - (b) Types: Flagpole types includemay be: (1) mounted (affixed to a lawful building or structure); or freestanding (affixed only to the ground). - (c) Permitted and Prohibited Flagpoles. - (1) Mounted flagpoles are permitted. - (2) Freestanding flagpoles are prohibited. - (d) Number.
+No more than one (1) freestanding flagpole and three (3) mounted flagpoles are permitted for any one lot. - (e) Location. - (1) A freestanding flagpole shall not be located within any setback. - (2) A freestanding flagpole shall not be located where the flagpole will conflict with the purpose and intent of a lawful easement or other encumbrance or limitation affecting the lot.
+For example, a freestanding flagpole located within a pedestrian or trail easement which blocks pedestrian access and movement will necessarily conflict with the purpose of the pedestrian or trail easement. - (1) A mounted flagpole may be affixed to any lawfully permitted building or structure. - (2) A mounted flagpole shall not be affixed to a tree.